johannwyh/my-web-hugo/content/authors/admin/_index.md

   url: https://www.mmlab-ntu.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI Generation and Graph Machine Learning.
+bio: My current research lies in 3D generation and video generation.

 # Interests to show in About widget
 interests:
+- 3D Generation
-- Computer Vision
+- Human Generation
-- AI Generation
+- Image and Video Generation
-- Graph Machine Learning
+- Face Manipulation

 # Education to show in About widget
 education: